 Social Security is responsible for determining eligibility and handling enrollment for Medicare.
-U.S. citizens and lawful permanent residents who are 65 or older, or who have a disability or ESRD and meet certain conditions, are eligible for Medicare.
-If
+U.S. citizens and lawful permanent residents who are 65 or older, or who

 If you move or change your mailing address, it is important that you contact Social Security to let them know.